OmarMiniesy/Notes/Cribl/Cribl Stream/Replay.md

 - Use also a filename filter to improve data quality and latency.
 - Adjust the path field to optimize performance by placing the time in the field name.
 - Check the API limits for object storage destination
-- Check the Event Breakers Ruleset.
+- Check the Event Breakers Ruleset — see [[Supporting Tech]] for how event breakers work.
 - Add a field to identify events that have been replayed.
 - Test the replay in preview mode.